This package contains extensions for zope.schema.

 Occasionally, functions schemaitems and schemadict might be usefull.
 They extract the schema part of an interface or interface specification as a list of id, field pairs or a dictionary, respectively.

 The field Object is a replacement for zope.schema.Object.
-The latter lacks field information in validation errors (https://bugs.launchpad.net/zope.schema/+bug/620324) which makes identification of the affected fields unnecessarily difficult.
-Occasionally, one wants to suppress the check that a validated object explicitly declares to provide the interface.
+In former zope.schema versions, its Object lacked field information in validation errors (https://bugs.launchpad.net/zope.schema/+bug/620324) which made identification of the affected fields unnecessarily difficult; this package’s Object was designed to work around this bug.
+Modern zope.schema versions have fixed the bug and this package’s Object now behaves almost as that of zope.schema.
+However, it allows to suppress the check that the validated object explicitely declares to provide the interface.
 Object has the additional property check_declaration to control this (defaults to True).

 This module implements a schema based OFS.PropertyManager.PropertyManager subclass.
 The _properties attribute describing the properties is not maintained on the class or its instances but derived from the provided (respectively implemented) schemas.
 For the moment, properties cannot be extended on an instance based level (other than by providing another schema).